thegetty/quire/packages/cli/docs/error-handling.md

 }
 ```

-2. Export from domain index:
+2. Export from domain index (if one exists):

 ```javascript
 // src/errors/output/index.js
 export { default as MyNewError } from './my-new-error.js'
 ```

+> **Note**: The validation folder exports directly from the main index.js without a domain index.js file.

 3. Export from main index: